accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate in the application the accessibility features described in the documentation.
+1. Identify in the application the accessibility features described in the documentation.
 For example
 	- a feature that provides access to a simplified language version of the application;
 	- a feature that locks the orientation of a screen.
 1. Check that it is possible for users who need to